tosdr/tosback-versions/Mailgun/Privacy Policy.md

 We collect information about you when you fill in a sign up or contact form on our website or send us an email.
 We may also receive your personal data from third parties, when you express your interest for our services to them.

 We collect information by automated means.
 When you visit our website, view one of our advertisements on a third party-owned website, or read our marketing email, we automatically collect information about you via cookies, web beacons and other similar technologies.
-These are small files associated with information that your browser or our servers will save and return as part of your use of the website and the services for purposes such as saving your login session between visits, remembering your display preferences and tracking your use of the website.
+These are small files associated with information that your browser or our servers will save and return as part of your use of the website and the services for purposes such as saving your login session between visits, remembering your display preferences, tracking your use of the website, and for audience measurement purposes.
 For more information on our use of cookies, read [our cookies notice](https://www.mailgun.com/cookie-policy).

 ### 3\.
 What data do we collect?